Zero-Noise Limit for High-Dimensional ODE with Measurable Drift: Introduction

-In the literature, more one-dimensional cases were considered for instance by [2, 3].
-They showed that the limits of the solutions of the perturbed SDEs (1.2) are processes which are supported by the solutions of ODE (1.1).
-In [12], the authors used the large deviation technique to give a more precise description of the limit in the case
+In the literature, more one-dimensional cases were considered for instance by \cite{BB, Ba}.
+They showed that the limits of the solutions of the perturbed SDEs (\ref{1.2}) are processes which are supported by the solutions of ODE (\ref{1.1}).
+In \cite{G, S}, the authors used the large deviation technique to give a more precise description of the limit in the case

+We point out that another method to Bafico and Baldi's original problem was revisited by Delarue and Flandoli in \cite{df14}.
+They developed a delicate argument based on exit times.
+The point of the their proof is based on its dynamical character.
+Noteworthy it is also valid in multidimensional case but with a very specific right-hand side, comparing with the prime assumption of a general continuous function; see e.g. Trevisian \cite{T}.
+Pilipenko and Proske \cite{pp18spl} study the limit behavior of differential equations with non-Lipschitz coefficients that are perturbed by a small self-similar noise for one-dimensional case.
+Fjordholm, Musch and Pilipenko \cite{fmp23} study the zero-noise limit for autonomous, one-dimensional ODEs with discontinuous right-hand sides.

-For the multi-dimensional case, the article of [5] shows that the limit has its support in the set of solutions to ODE (1.1) when $b$ is only measurable.
-For other discussions, see [10, 17] references therein.
+For the multi-dimensional case, the article of \cite{BYQ} by Buckdahn, Ouknine and Quincampoix shows that the limit has its support in the set of solutions to ODE (\ref{1.1}) when $b$ is only measurable (see Proposition \ref{pro1} below).
+In \cite{dfv14}, Delarue, Flandoli and Vincenzi solve a two-dimensional zero noise problem with discontinuous drift.
+We point out the paper by Delarue and Maurelli \cite{md19}, in which the multidimensional gradient dynamics with H\"{o}lder type coefficients was perturbed by a small Wiener noise.

+If the drift in (\ref{1.1}) has H\"{o}lder-type asymptotics in a neighborhood of $x=0$ and the perturbation is a self-similar noise, Pilipenko and Proske \cite{pp18} employ the space-time scaling and reduce a solution of the small-noise problem to a study of long time behavior of a SDE with a fixed noise, assuming that the drift coefficient has a jump discontinuity along a hyperplane and is Lipschitz continuous in the upper and lower half-spaces.
+Kulik and Pilipenko \cite{kp21} consider the drift and diffusion are locally Lipschitz continuous outside a fixed hyperplane $H$ .
+The drift $a(x)$ has a H\"{o}der asymptotic as $x$ approaches $H.$ The see also \cite{pp20, pp23} for different extensions.

+For other discussions, see \cite{Fl, MMP, BS} references therein.
+Besides, we mention that the work by Attanasio and Flandoli \cite{AF} studied a zero noise limit for some linear PDEs of transport type related to the family of ODEs (\ref{1.4}).